 Arkansas requires licensing for commercial and residential contractors working on any projects that cost $2,000 or more.
 All contractors will be required to write and pass the Business and Law exam, and acquire insurance.

-There is no painter license requirement for painters in the state of Colorado, but licenses may be required locally.
+There is no painting license requirement for painters in the state of Colorado, but licenses may be required locally.
 Proof of business liability insurance is needed.

 Contractors must be registered with the Department of Consumer Protection to work on a residential property in the area of home improvement in Connecticut.
 You will need to show proof of insurance, and provide reference of your knowledge and skills.